 Method of Valve Actuation

-Most pneumatic directional control valves are 2-way, 3-Way or 4-Way and, as a rule of thumb, it is a count of their active media ports.
+Most pneumatic control valves are 2-Way, 3-Way or 4-Way and, as a rule of thumb, it is a count of their active media ports:

-4-Way valves add a second OUTLET and corresponding second EXHAUST port to the 3-Way function, and are most commonly used for control of double acting pneumatic cylinders and actuators.
+- 4-Way Valves: These add a second OUTLET and corresponding second EXHAUST port to the 3-Way function, and are most commonly used for control of double acting pneumatic cylinders and actuators.
 Upon 4-Way Valve actuation, INLET pressure switches from one OUTLET port to the other.

 Flow Capacity (Valve Size)